Skip to Content

 My family has handed down quite a few recipes through the generations.
 And this is another of our old family secret recipes – an old fashioned fudge recipe made with condensed milk.

-This homemade fudge recipe has been kept a family secret for years and is now open to everyone!
+This homemade fudge recipe has been kept a family secret for years and is now available to everyone!

 All my siblings learned how to make this from my late Dad, just as I have taught my own kids.
 Because it is made with condensed milk, we loved making it as kids.